gnosischain/validator-node-dockerized/README.md

 After docker containers are created, the node will sync with the chain (may take a while).

-To restart you need to use `docker-compose stop` and `docker-compose start`.
+To restart you need to use `docker-compose stop` and `docker-compose start` being in the `validator-node-dockerized` directory.